sup41kkk/NLP-course/README.md

 -   NumPy
 -   Pillow
 -   Requests

-(A `requirements.txt` file should ideally be generated and included in the repository: `pip freeze > requirements.txt`)

 ## Related Work
 The field of multimodal learning for tasks like genre classification is extensive.
 Approaches range from simple fusion techniques to complex attention-based models and graph neural networks.